 Online dating is a term that has been applied loosely to anything involving digital apps and websites aimed at connecting people via online profiles, photos and some sort of swiping, clicking or messaging.

 Online dating is a misnomer.
 You don’t online date — you meet someone via an online dating website or app.
-It is merely an introduction — view it as another channel to meet people in addition to your day to day life i.e. work, school, bar, art gallery, grocery store etc. Once you meet someone via online dating site/app you exchange a few messages and agree to meet offline.
+It is merely an introduction — view it as another channel to meet people in addition to your day-to-day life i.e. work, school, bar, art gallery, grocery store etc. Once you meet someone via online dating site/app you exchange a few messages and agree to meet offline.

-Typically, 3–5 messages are needed to secure a date or at least present the initial date idea (a few additional messages might be needed to confirm a date, time, location and details).
+Typically, 3–10+ messages are needed to secure a date or at least present the initial date idea (a few additional messages might be needed to confirm a date, time, location and details).
 This is a rough framework in which you should approach messaging a girl once you match (or vice versa if on Bumble and the woman needs to initiate conversation)

--1 message to say hi and mention something you saw on her profile and a follow up question regarding clarification or more information re: photo, experience etc.
+-1 message to say hi and mention something you saw on her profile and a follow-up question regarding clarification or more information re: photo, experience etc.

 -1 message to introduce a date idea with specific day, time and location and nearby alternative plans i.e. walk, event or walking tour*